fleetdm/fleet/handbook/business-operations/README.md

 After meeting with the candidate for their final interview, the CEO uses the following steps to make an offer:
 1. **Review decision:** The CEO reviews the data and decides whether it still makes sense to make this offer to this person in this role.
 If not, he lets the manager know.
 Otherwise, he continues with the offer.
 2. **Adjust salary:** [Re-benchmark salary](https://www.pave.com), adjusting for cost of living where the candidate will do the work.
-   - Paste a screenshot of Pave showing the adjusted benchmark into the [compensation decision for this position](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit)
+   - [ ] Paste a screenshot of Pave showing the adjusted benchmark under the [heading for this position in " 💌 Compensation decisions"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit)
-   - Update the [equity plan](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) with the actual adjusted salary and equity offer that is about to be sent.
+   - [ ] Update the [equity plan](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) with the actual adjusted salary and equity offer that is about to be sent.
 3. **Prepare the "exit scenarios" spreadsheet:** [Copy the "Exit scenarios (template)"](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy) for the candidate, and rename the copy to e.g. "Exit scenarios for Jane Doe".
-Edit the candidate's copy of the exit scenarios spreadsheet to include the number of shares they will be offered.
-Enter the number of shares offered to the candidate, and the spreadsheet will update to reflect this.
+   - [ ] Edit the candidate's copy of the exit scenarios spreadsheet to include the number of shares they will be offered, and the spreadsheet will update automatically to reflect their approximate ownership percentage.
    > **_Note:_** *Don't play with numbers in the exit scenarios spreadsheet.
 The revision history is visible to the candidate, and they might misunderstand.*
 4. **Prepare offer email:** [Copy "Offer email (template)"](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy) and rename to e.g. "Offer email for Jane Doe".
 Edit the candidate's copy of the offer email template doc and fill in the missing information:
-   - _Benefits:_ If candidate will work outside the US, [change the "Benefits" bullet](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/edit) to reflect what will be included through Fleet's international payroll provider, depending on the candidate's location.
+   - [ ] _Benefits:_ If candidate will work outside the US, [change the "Benefits" bullet](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/edit) to reflect what will be included through Fleet's international payroll provider, depending on the candidate's location.
-   - _Equity:_ Specify the number of shares, then highlight the number of shares with a link to the candidate's personalized copy of the "Exit scenarios" spreadsheet.
+   - [ ] _Equity:_ Specify the number of shares, then highlight the number of shares with a link to the candidate's personalized copy of the "Exit scenarios" spreadsheet.
-   - _Other information_: Read the offer email very carefully and double-check correctness versus the equity plan, especially in regards to salary, equity, and start date.
+   - [ ] _Other information_: Read the offer email very carefully and double-check correctness versus the equity plan, especially in regards to salary, equity, and start date.
 5. **Send offer:** Once both documents are complete, send the offer email:
    - To: The candidate's personal email address
-   - Cc: Zach Wasserman and Nathan Holliday should be included as recipients, but will not participate in the email thread until after the offer is accepted.
+   - Cc: Zach Wasserman is included as a recipient, but will not participate in the email thread until after the offer is accepted.
    - Subject: "Full time?"
    - Body: _(The offer email is copied verbatim from Google Drive into Gmail as the body of the message, formatting and all.)_
-   > _**Note:** When sending the offer, Gmail will automatically offer to change the permissions of the exit scenarios sheet so it is accessible to the candidate.
-Grant the candidate "edit" access._
+   - Sending: _(When sending the offer, Gmail will automatically offer to change the permissions of the exit scenarios sheet so it is accessible to the candidate.
+Choose to grant the candidate **"Edit"** access.)_

 ### Steps after an offer is accepted

-> **_Note:_** _Some Fleet team members are contractors and others are employees.
-The distinction between "contractor" and "employee" varies in different geographies, and the appropriate contract for any given team member and the place where they work is determined during the hiring process._

-1. Once the new team member replies and accepts their offer in writing, Mike or Zach replies to the candidate.
+Once the new team member replies and accepts their offer in writing:
+1. The CEO or Zach Wasserman replies to the candidate.
 2. Whoever replies [creates a hiring issue](https://github.com/fleetdm/confidential/issues/new/choose) for the new team member.
 This will inform the Business Operations team to get involved.
 They will use this issue to keep track of the hiring tasks for the new team member.
-3. Business Operations on-call reaches out to the new team member via email to get any information they will need to prepare an agreement and add them to our payroll system.
+3. Business Operations will then reach out to the new team member within 1 business day from a separate email thread to get any information they will need to prepare their agreement, add them to our payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.

-   - **US team members**: CEO will send the new team member's agreement through [DocuSign](https://www.docusign.com/).
-  After signing and storing an in the correct Google Drive folder, Mike McNeil will invite the new team member to onboard in [Gusto](https://www.gusto.com/).
-Mike McNeil will reach out to them if the new team member is a W-2 employee and schedule an I-9 verification meeting.
-   >*If we're hiring in a new state, we'll have to register for state taxes and unemployment.
-Gusto usually handles this process.*
-   - **For international team members:** Mike McNeil enters the new team member's information into [Pilot](https://pilot.co/) to kick off their hiring process.
-Pilot creates an agreement for the new team member, and People Ops reviews it to make sure everything looks correct.
-After Mike McNeil confirms the information about the new hire, Pilot invites the new team member to enter the rest of their information and informs Mike McNeil via email when a new Fleetie signs their agreement.
-4. **As soon as we have a signed agreement with a new team member:** Mike McNeil reaches out to the new team member to provide them with a [work device](#purchasing-a-company-issued-device) and a pair of [YubiKeys](./../security.md#hardware-security-keys).
-Mike McNeil then requests a screenshot or link to the new Fleetie's preferred device and configuration.
-People Ops orders their device and Yubikeys using his Brex card and has them shipped directly to the new team member.
-   >*If the new team member is in the US and requests a MacBook, It will be purchased using our Apple business account.
-For MacBooks purchased with this account, Apple will ship pre-configured and enrolled in our MDM.*
-5. **Two weeks before their first day at Fleet:** Mike McNeil creates a [Google Workspace account](https://admin.google.com/ac/users) for the new team member and invites them to join the [FleetDM](https://github.com/fleetdm) GitHub organization.
-   When the new team member's work email is active, Mike McNeil will send invitations to join Fleet's Slack and to create Fleet-managed 1Password and Zoom accounts with their Fleet email.
-Mike McNeil sends the sign-in instructions to the new team member, accompanied by a brief explanation of the invitations sent.
-6. **Before a new team member's first day:** Mike McNeil creates an onboarding issue in the [fleetdm/confidential](https://github.com/fleetdm/confidential/issues) GitHub repo for the new team member.
-Before creating the issue, Mike McNeil will go through it and comment on any steps that the new team member will not have to complete.
+> **_Note:_** _Some Fleet team members are contractors and others are employees.
+The distinction between "contractor" and "employee" varies in different geographies, and the appropriate contract for any given team member and the place where they work is determined during the hiring process._

 #### Purchasing a company-issued device